 Essentially, I recommend eating healthily.
 Above all, you don’t want to stock up on carbs in the morning as these burn too quickly and you’ll find yourself crashing before the end of the day.
 You should definitely steer clear of processed foods for this reason.

-I find sugar-free isotonic sports drinks to be good fuel for the day ahead and they can also help replenish fluids you’ve lost come the end of the day, so they are a personal favourite of mine.
+I find sugar-free isotonic sports drinks to be good fuel for the day ahead and they can also help replenish fluids you’ve lost by the end of the day, so they are a personal favourite of mine.

 I also prepare a quick drink made of jaggery/palm sugar, ginger, lemon slices and some mint leaves.
 Brew this on low heat for 20 mins and put it aside to chill.
 This gives me instant energy in the evenings especially if I have a run planned.